CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 {: .bullets .mb-1 }
 >
 > {: .mb-1 .mt-1 }
 >  1. Place your site cards in your location deck.
-This deck should contain all of your Darkhaven cards (i.e., Minas Morgul, Dol Guldur, Carn Dum, and Geann a-Lisch).
-You may include any number of Darkhaven cards, but only one of each non-Darkhaven site card.
+This deck should contain all of your Haven cards (i.e., Minas Morgul, Dol Guldur, Carn Dum, and Geann a-Lisch).
+You may include any number of Haven cards, but only one of each non-Haven site card.

 {: .blank .mb-1 .mt-1 }
 >